mukul4u2005/weblogic-operator-on-openshift/README.md

 2. Once you authenticate, select "Display Token"
 3. Copy the `oc` command displayed.
 4. Run the command in your terminal.
-5. Do NOT close this window out, as we will need it in Step 5.
+5. Do NOT close this window out, as we will need it later.

 The command will be similar to: